Business tax strategies

 Claiming deductible expenses

 You may also wish to consider the voluntary cash basis for calculating taxable income for small businesses, which allows eligible self-employed individuals and partnerships to calculate their profits on the basis of the cash that passes through their business.
-Businesses are eligible if they have annual receipts of up to £81,000 and they will be able to continue to use the cash basis until receipts reach £162,000.
+Businesses are eligible if they have annual receipts of up to £83,000 and they will be able to continue to use the cash basis until receipts reach £166,000.
 This is something we should discuss with you in detail if you are eligible.
+Allowable payments include most purchases of plant and machinery, when paid, rather than claiming capital allowances.

-If you are an unincorporated business, you are now able to choose to deduct certain expenses on a flat rate basis should you wish to do so - again, this is a matter for discussion as the flat rates are not generous.
+Unincorporated businesses are able to choose to deduct certain expenses on a flat rate basis.
+However, this is worth discussing before opting for it, as the flat rates are not generous.

 'Capital allowances' is the term used to describe the deduction we are able to claim on your behalf for expenditure on business equipment, in lieu of depreciation.